 Providence trades hands with exigence

-as the wolves chase us into the thicket.
+as the wolves chase us into the thicket (Skagos, 2009).

 Anthropocentrism’, Shakespeare argues ‘is displaced when the wolves’ affirmative expansion of their niche pushes human subjects into the undergrowth.
-It is not union, but friction which causes the subversion of anthropocentric dominion’.
+It is not union, but friction which causes the subversion of anthropocentric dominion’ (Shakespeare: 2012, 20).

 Shakespeare’s study is a contribution to the genre known as Black Metal Theory, which folds the aesthetics of black metal into off-kilter contributions to critical theory.
-The movement has seen some integration with New Materialist approaches, particularly in an essay penned by Timothy Morton who wrote of the ‘forms of speculative metaphysics’ in Wolves in the Throne Room’s ordering of the world, which have ‘performed a very significant distortion of normative environmentalist subjectivity’ (Morton: 2015, ).
+The movement has seen some integration with New Materialist approaches, particularly in an essay on Wolves in the Throne Room, “At the Edge of the Smoking Pool of Death”, penned by Timothy Morton.
+Morton wrote of the ‘forms of speculative metaphysics’ in the band’s ordering of the world, which have ‘performed a very significant distortion of normative environmentalist subjectivity’ (Morton: 2015, 21).

 But Black Metal Theory’s willingness to accept Romanticised visions of nature, seen from a masculinist position of sharp-edged self-sufficiency, has itself been critiqued from queer and feminist perspectives: Black Metal Rainbows (2023) situates the “greening” of the genre as part of the current “golden age of pluralistic black metal”.
 In doing so, it gets much closer to the transformations of ethics and aesthetics that underly many new forms of black metal.
 Yet even this hasn’t fully recognized the scale of ongoing changes in metal’s conception of the natural world that render it useful for thinking ecocritically.